Enron: 2001 accounting scandals

-As the scandal progressed, Enron share prices decreased from US$90 during the summer of 2000, to just pennies.
+As the scandal progressed, Enron's share price decreased from US$90 during the summer of 2000, to just pennies.
 Enron's demise occurred after the revelation that much of its profit and revenue were the result of deals with special-purpose entities (limited partnerships which it controlled).
 This maneuver allowed many of Enron's debts and losses to disappear from its financial statements.

 Enron filed for bankruptcy on December 2, 2001.
 In addition, the scandal caused the dissolution of Arthur Andersen, which at the time was one of the Big Five of the world's accounting firms.
 The company was found guilty of obstruction of justice in 2002 for destroying documents related to the Enron audit.
 Since the SEC is not allowed to accept audits from convicted felons, Andersen was forced to stop auditing public companies.
 Although the conviction was dismissed in 2005 by the Supreme Court, the damage to the Andersen name has prevented it from recovering or reviving itself as a viable business even on a limited scale.

 Enron also withdrew a naming-rights deal with the Houston Astros Major League Baseball club for its new stadium, which was known formerly as Enron Field (now Daikin Park).